nichannah/ocean-nudge/README.md

 e.g. for MOM:
 ```
-$ time ../../../makenudge.py MOM temp --forcing_files oras4_temp_2003_mom_grid.nc
+$ ../../../makenudge.py MOM temp --forcing_files oras4_temp_2003_mom_grid.nc
     oras4_temp_2004_mom_grid.nc oras4_temp_2005_mom_grid.nc
-real    16m46.109s
-user    15m44.637s
-sys     3m56.738s
 ```

-Note that this is a long-running operation, the nudging files can be big and time consuming compression is needed.
 For MOM there will be two kinds of otuput, the actual nudging source file which ends in \_sponge.nc and the 3D relaxation coefficient file which ends in \_coeff_sponge.nc.

 For Nemo:
 ```